This is a Guide to Facebook Lead Ads for Contractors. It is updated for 2022.

 As a contractor, quality leads are the lifeblood of your business.
-Those leads eventually get converted into actual, paying customers that keep the doors open.
+Those leads eventually convert into paying customers that keep the doors open.
 So, how do you most effectively generate those all-important leads?

 Facebook is one of the keys to successfully doing this.
 Facebook advertising, especially for businesses like contractors, makes sense.
 After all, you are looking for a stream of steady leads that are both highly targeted and looking for a service just like yours.

-There are a few issues that generally keep contractors from investing in Facebook lead ads as a means of marketing.
+A few issues generally keep contractors from investing in Facebook lead ads as a marketing means.
 Maybe you have run ads in the past before to no great success.
 Maybe you have even talked about doing it before, but you don’t have the time to manage everything, create ad copy, and track those results.